Matt Light: New England Patriots

 Light began the 2005 season just as he did the previous three, starting at left tackle before a broken leg suffered against the Pittsburgh Steelers in Week 3 kept him inactive for the next 11 games and eventually led to his placement on injured reserve on December 22.
 He returned in 2006 to start 16 games.
 His play earned him an appearance in the 2007 Pro Bowl, the first Pro Bowl appearance of his career, where he replaced the injured Jonathan Ogden.

-In 2007, Light started all 16 games and all three playoff games for the Patriots, including their loss to the New York Giants in Super Bowl XLII, when the Patriots offensive line allowed five sacks of quarterback Tom Brady.
+In 2007, Light started 16 games and all three playoff games for the Patriots, including their loss to the New York Giants in Super Bowl XLII, when the Patriots offensive line allowed five sacks of quarterback Tom Brady.
 He was one of eight Patriots players, and one of three Patriots offensive linemen (joining Dan Koppen and Logan Mankins) elected in December 2007 to the 2008 Pro Bowl.

 In the 2008 season, started 16 games for the sixth time in his career.
 After being named to the Patriots 50th anniversary team in August 2009, Light started the first five games of 2009 before missing five games due to an injury.
 He returned in Week 12 and started the remainder of the season at left tackle.
 In 2010, Light started all 16 games at left tackle and was named as an injury replacement to the 2010 Pro Bowl.

 On July 31, 2011, Matt Light signed a two-year contract with the New England Patriots.

 At the end of the 2011 season, Light and the Patriots appeared in Super Bowl XLVI.
 He started in the game, but the Patriots lost to the New York Giants by a score of 21–17.